uw-cloud-drawgame/github.uwclouddrawgame.io/source/_posts/Overview.md

 tags:
 ---

-## Group Name: DrawGame ??
+## Group Name: DrawGame
 ## Group Members:
 Thomas Nguyen, Matthew Karami, Haiqiao Chen, Michael Poulain
 ## GitLab Repo:
 https://gitlab.cs.washington.edu/poulainm/cloud-capstone-drawgame/

 ## Overview:
-This project will allow multiple users to connect to a shared drawing space, where users can collaborate to draw images together TODO
+This project will allow multiple users to connect to a shared drawing space, where users can collaborate to draw images together across different rooms.
+The project will be horizontally scalable, such that the rooms can be partitioned between servers

 ## Project Plan:
 ### Milestone 1 - Develop Centralized Application